 Among 294,631 patients tested for anti-HBs, 46.27% were positive.
-The mean age of anti-HBs-positive patients was 33.30 ± 22.52 years.
-In a study from Northeast China involving 218,627 individuals, the prevalence of anti-HBs positivity was 46.88%, similar to our findings^[13].
-Another Chinese study reported an anti-HBs positivity rate of 44.75% among first-year university students between 2017 and 2019^[21].
-In a Turkish study of 309,037 individuals, the anti-HBs positivity rate was 55.38%^[17].
+The mean age of anti-HBs-positive patients was 33.30±22.52 years.
+In a study from Northeast China involving 218,627 individuals, the prevalence of anti-HBs positivity was 46.88%, similar to our findings[13].
+Another Chinese study reported an anti-HBs positivity rate of 44.75% among first-year university students between 2017 and 2019[21].
+In a Turkish study of 309,037 individuals, the anti-HBs positivity rate was 55.38%[17].
 Among 44,293 children tested for anti-HBs, 67.35% were positive, which was significantly higher than the rate observed in adults (p<0.001).

 The highest anti-HBs positivity was found in the age group <1 to 5 years (p<0.001).
-In a study conducted in Italy among children aged 1-18 years, the prevalence of anti-HBs positivity was 59.4%, with the highest rate of 61.1% observed in the 16-18 age group122.
+In a study conducted in Italy among children aged 1-18 years, the prevalence of anti-HBs positivity was 59.4%, with the highest rate of 61.1% observed in the 16-18 age group[22].
 The high rate of anti-HBs positivity among childhood in our country is likely due to the consistent implementation of childhood vaccination programs.

 When total immunity was evaluated, vaccination-induced immunity accounted for 25.10% (7,497/29,874), while immunity from past infection accounted for 15.69% (4,688/29,874).
 Immunity from past infection was significantly higher in adults (p<0.001), with the highest rate seen in those >60 years of age (p<0.001).
 Although HBV infection is currently moderately endemic in our country, the rate of past infection remains considerable.
 However, we expect that the high prevalence of anti-HBs positivity will increase further in the coming years due to vaccination programs.
 The rate of anti-HBs positivity was lower among foreign nationals (39.07%) compared to Turkish citizens (p<0.001).
 This lower seroprevalence in foreigners may be related to the lack of or inadequate vaccination programs.

 In our study, the prevalence of isolated anti-HBc positivity was found to be 8.83% (2,639/29,874).
-Isolated anti-HBc positivity refers to the

-In our study, the prevalence of isolated anti-HBc positivity was found to be 8.83% (2,639/29,874).
-Isolated anti-HBc positivity refers to the presence of anti-HBc alone without other hepatitis B serological markets.
+Isolated anti-HBc positivity refers to the presence of anti-HBc alone without other hepatitis B serological markers.
 The frequency of isolated anti-HBc positivity varies from 0.1% to 20% across different populations.
-One study reported an average rate of 3-5% for isolated anti-HBc positivity in our country^[23].
-In the USA and Europe, this rate ranges between 1% and 4% of the population^[29].
+One study reported an average rate of 3-5% for isolated anti-HBc positivity in our country[23].
+In the USA and Europe, this rate ranges between 1% and 4% of the population[24].

 Isolated anti-HBc positivity can have multiple interpretations.
 It may represent a "false" positive caused by IgM-structured substances that disappear after treatment with reducing agents such as dithiothreitol, cysteine, or sodium metabisulfite, or it may result from diagnostic system errors (1-2%).
-It can also indicate acute infection during the window period when HBsAg has disappeared but anti-HBs has not yet developed; or chronic infection with HBsAg levels below the detection hmit; or a humoral immune response defect to HBV antigens preventing the formation of other antibodies.
+It can also indicate acute infection during the window period when HBsAg has disappeared but anti-HBs has not yet developed; or chronic infection with HBsAg levels below the detection limit; or a humoral immune response defect to HBV antigens preventing the formation of other antibodies.
 Additionally, it may reflect the loss of anti-HBs over time or the inability to produce anti-HBs, especially in diabetic patients and those with kidney disease.
-Infections with viruses that share antigenic determinants with HBcAg (such as HCV) and, lastly, passive transfer of anti-HBe from mother to infant or through blood transfusion may occur23.
+Infections with viruses that share antigenic determinants with HBcAg (such as HCV) and, lastly, passive transfer of anti-HBc from mother to infant or through blood transfusion may occur[23].